 The delivery of extraterrestrial matter to Earth

 We are also interested in the history of the delivery of extraterrestrial matter to Earth.
-Therefore, we analyze the chemical compositions of meteorites and micrometeorites that were preserved in terrestrial sediments.
-On the other end of the size spectrum of extraterrestrial material that fell to Earth are asteroids and comets.
-These usually form impact craters and can cause local to global catastrophes for life.
-We study such impact craters to find and analyze impactor material.
-Such studies will help geoscientists understand how the extraterrestrial material affected the environment and life on Earth during various times in Earth’s history.
+We study the origins and delivery modes of meteorites and micrometeorites that are preserved in terrestrial archives such as sedimentary rocks.
+Such studies will help to better understand if the extraterrestrial material affected the environment and life on Earth during diffent times in Earth’s history.

 Chicago Center for Cosmochemistry

 The Field Museum is part of the three-institution Chicago Center for Cosmochemistry (C^3) together with Argonne National Laboratory and the University of Chicago.
 C^3 is dedicated to promoting education and research in cosmochemistry.
 The center holds a weekly seminar during academic quarters.
 C^3 aims to take advantage of the strength of the cosmochemistry community in Chicago.
 The Field Museum's world-class meteorite collection, a superb array of cutting-edge analytical facilities and state-of-the-art sample preparation laboratories at Argonne and the U of C are core elements of C^3.
 It also serves as a magnet to attract cosmochemists from around the world to Chicago.

 Through the Robert A. Pritzker Center for Meteoritics and Polar Studies we also support research projects in the polar regions in other scientific disciplines.
 See information on our expeditions to Antarctica to Queen Maud Land and to Livingston Island, and to Norway.